mia-platform/documentation/docs/software-catalog/manage-items/software-catalog-ui/create/overview.md

 ## Create a New Version

 Create a new version is available only for items that support versioning.
-To create a new version of an item, follow these steps:
+You can start the creation of a new version from either of the following options:

 #### From the Version Overview Page
-On the item’s overview page, you can create a new version by selecting the "Create New Version" option.
+On the item’s overview page, you can create a new version by selecting the "Add new version" option.
 Here, you can choose whether to start from an existing version or create the new version from scratch.

 ![create new version](./img/software-catalog-create-new-version.png)